LesFarrell/lzip/README.md

 -- Give the entry a name.
 zip:entry_open("foo-1.txt")

--- Write some data to the entry. string = "Some data here....." zip:entry_write(string,#string)
+-- Write some data into the entry. string = "Some data here....." zip:entry_write(string,#string)